Iskander short-range ballistic missile

 In comparison to previous-generation systems, Iskander boasts higher accuracy, increased mobility and shorter pre-launch processing time.
 (29)

 *According to Western sources, the export version of the Iskander missile, designated Iskander-E, has a range of 280 kilometers, while the variant developed exclusively for the Russian army, designated Iskander-M, could fly as far as 400 kilometers.
+In a July 23, 2018, report by the official TASS news agency, describing the firing of an Iskander-M during a training exercise in the Astrakhan Region, the missile was quoted hitting a four-meter target more than 70 kilometers from the launch site.

 The Iskander system was adopted into the armaments of the Russian army in 2004 and it was to be deployed during 2005.
 Western sources also reported that Russia marketed Iskander missiles to Syria and Iran.